-As the Commission has long recognized, the radio "industry's ability to function in the 'public interest, convenience and necessity' is fundamentally premised on its economic viability."
-150 Adopting NAB's proposal will help ensure stations' viability - and their ability to serve listeners with important informational and varied entertainment programming - in an increasingly competitive marketplace.
+As the Commission has long recognized, the radio "industry's ability to function in the 'public interest, convenience and necessity' is fundamentally premised on its economic viability."150 Adopting NAB's proposal will help ensure stations' viability - and their ability to serve listeners with important informational and varied entertainment programming - in an increasingly competitive marketplace.

-D. To Further Promote Diversity Among Broadcast Owners, the FCC Should Revisit Its Incubator Rules to Encourage Greater Investment in New Entrants

-As NAB and others have repeatedly argued, and the Commission has found, access to capital is crucial to fostering diversity and new entry in station ownership.
-151 The FCC's 2018 incubator order was an important step forward.
-The FCC now should go a step further to encourage additional investment in new entrants by allowing radio broadcasters to receive up to two reward waivers of the applicable ownership cap in a market if they invest in two new entrants.
-152
+D. To Further Promote Diversity Among Broadcast Owners, the FCC Should Revisit Its Incubator Rules to Encourage Greater Investment in New Entrants to capital is crucial to fostering diversity and new entry in station ownership.151 The FCC's to encourage additional investment in new entrants by allowing radio broadcasters to receive up to two reward waivers of the applicable ownership cap in a market if they invest in two new entrants.152